 Node Configuration - an intangible "place" in the SOI.
 This is an abstract element; Node configuration represents any collection of replaceable units of the SOI, and possibly some related conveyable elements.
 For the purposes of cyber risk assessment SPECTRA distinguishes two types of node configurations: assemblies (functional configurations) and independent configurations.
-An assembly corresponds to a level in the "master" structural decomposition of the SOI, known as an "independent".
+An assembly corresponds to a level in the "master" structural decomposition of the SOI, known as the "indented list of equipment".
 An independent configuration is any other arrangement of replaceable units.